IronFoundry/ironfoundry.github.io/_posts/2014-04-17-whats-happening-with-iron-foundry.md

 We are very excited about a number of things revolving around the past, present, and future of Iron Foundry, including the progress we've made on Iron Foundry over the past couple of months, the collaboration we've started with Pivotal on the DEA and warden pieces we've been working on in the new Diego architecture and other projects moving forward, and the future of Iron Foundry and ironfoundry.me down the road.

 But even with all those things going on, we still need the help of the Iron Foundry community.
 In fact, _especially_ with all these things going on, we need the community's help.
 Download Iron Foundry, use it, tell us what you think, add some new feature to it and send us a pull request, and maybe even tell your friends about it.
-Its going to take our entire community to make this project successful, so please join in!
+It's going to take our entire community to make this project successful, so please join in!